 The COVID-19 crisis continues to have a far a reaching personal, political and environmental impact and has made precarious the encounter between artists and the public that is fundamental to liveness.
 It has also amplified existing inequalities and revealed the fragility of many of our systems, including the performing arts ecology.

 At the same time, we believe that there is an urgent need for artistic responses to the situation we find ourselves in; to ask critical questions, to foster solidarity and to dare to be joyful and hopeful.
-With Assemble, we want to give artists and their collaborators the resources to access to time, space and materials to develop ideas, with a view to works in progress being shared in spring 2021.
+With Futures, we want to give artists and their collaborators the resources to access to time, space and materials to develop ideas, with a view to works in progress being shared in spring 2021.